badiaamakhlouf/ML_Zero2Hero/pages/ml_devlopment_process.md

 ## 2- Model training
 - The second step in the ML development process is training the selected model.
 - During this step, hyperparameter tuning can be performed using methods like GridSearch to find the optimal parameters.
+- Optimizing performance through techniques like gradient descent or other optimization algorithms.
 - Achieving good results on the first training attempt is unlikely, making the next step which is result analysis and interpretation is essential.

 ## 3- Result analysis and interpretation